 In 2016, the Zapolyarye – Purpe oil trunk pipeline construction project was completed, which made it possible to feed crude from new oilfields in various districts of Yamal-Nenets Autonomous Area to the system of oil trunk pipelines.

 In 2016, the Kuyumba – Tayshet oil trunk pipeline construction project was completed, which made it possible to feed crude from new oilfields in various districts of Krasnoyarsk Territory to the system of oil trunk pipelines.

-In 2012, the project for the construction of the Baltic pipeline system-2 (BPS-2) was completed, which provides for diversification of oil supplies to Western Europe due to the redistribution of oil shipments from foreign ports to the Russian port in the Baltic Sea.
+In 2012, the Baltic Pipeline System-2 (BPS-2) construction project was completed, which made it possible to diversify oil supplies to Western Europe by redistribution of crude oil shipping from foreign ports to the Russian port in the Baltic Sea.

-In 2009, the Eastern Siberia – Pacific Ocean (ESPO-1) pipeline system in the Taishet ‒ Skovorodino section and the Kozmino Specialized Sea Oil Port were commissioned; the first tanker with ESPO oil grade was shipped.
+In 2009, facilities of the Eastern Siberia – Pacific Ocean oil pipeline system were commissioned: the Tayshet – Skovorodino section (the ESPO-1) and Kozmino specialised sea oil port; the first tanker with ESPO grade oil was loaded.